HelenHelene/eportfolio/module/OOP.md

 #### Unit 5: More on Classes
 #### Unit 6: Abstract Methods and Interfaceswriting your final reflection in e-Portfolio.
  - Writing final reflection in e-Portfolio.
+ - Review the Codio module Encapsulations and save the results in e-portfolio.

 #### Unit 7
 #### Python - System Design